anchit92/ESP32-RaceBox-mini-Emulator/README.md

     - Configure Board Settings:
     - Go to Tools > Board and select your specific ESP32 board (e.g., "ESP32 Dev Module").
     - Ensure the correct Upload Speed and Port are selected.
-Got it!
-Here's the same Markdown without the triple backticks, so you can easily **copy and paste** it directly into your README:

 ### 5. Upload the Firmware